Otto von Bolschwing: Romania

-In spite of these early accomplishments, the political arrangement between Antonescu and the Iron Guard broke down following the events of the November 1940 Jilava massacre.
+The political arrangement between Antonescu and the Iron Guard broke down following the events of the November 1940 Jilava massacre.
 Acting on his own initiative, von Bolschwing conspired with Iron Guard leaders Horia Sima and Valerian Trifa to organize a violent attempt to overthrow the Antonescu government.
 The so-called Legionnaires Rebellion of 20–23 January 1941 was accompanied by a shockingly brutal pogrom against the Jews of Bucharest.
 The city’s Jewish quarter was fire-bombed and several synagogues were looted and torched by Iron Guard death squads.
-As many as 630 people, 125 of them Romanian Jews, were killed in the violence, with another 400 reported missing.
+630 people, 125 of them Romanian Jews, were killed in the violence, with another 400 reported missing.
 Dozens of Jews were gruesomely murdered in a local slaughterhouse.
-According to US Ambassador to Romania Franklin Mott Gunther:
+According to U.S. Ambassador to Romania Franklin Mott Gunther:

 Sixty Jewish corpses [were discovered] on the hooks used for carcasses.
 They were all skinned...and the quantity of blood was evidence that they had been skinned alive.

 The revolt was eventually crushed by the Romanian military, which had remained loyal to Antonescu.
 In the aftermath of the failed coup, von Bolschwing sheltered thirteen high-ranking Iron Guard members, Horia Sima and Valerian Trifa among them, in the SD residence on the grounds of the German Embassy in Bucharest, much to the outrage of the German Ambassador, Manfred Freiherr von Killinger.
 Von Bolschwing would later arrange for the escape of the Iron Guard leaders from Romania to Bulgaria.
 On 30 January 1941, von Bolschwing was promoted to the rank of SS-Hauptsturmführer (captain).
 However, his blatant meddling in Romania's domestic political affairs enraged not only the Antonescu regime, which demanded his immediate withdrawal from Bucharest, but also the German Foreign Office, which was then seeking to cultivate Antonescu as a potential ally in the impending invasion of the Soviet Union later that year.